edergernot/ederg_lab/README.md

 Ansible 2.7 run on the subsystem with all my tested playbooks.

 I also build a GNS3-LAB an on ESXi which I can reach from an Ubuntu-VM where Ansible is installed.
-Here I have more RAM and so I can larger Labs.
+Here I have more RAM and so I can run larger Labs.